 In October, the nation flipped the switch on the world's first power plant that eliminates more CO2 than it produces.
-The pilot program, which is operated by Climeworks, can remove an estimated 50 metric tons of $CO_2$ from the air each year.
-The gases aren't just contained; rather, they are turned into
+The pilot program, which is operated by Climeworks, can remove an estimated 50 metric tons of CO2 from the air each year.
+The gases aren't just contained; rather, they are turned into limestone where they will remain for at least one million years.

-The process works by capturing the $CO_2$ from ambient air using Climeworks' patented filter.
+The process works by capturing the CO_2 from ambient air using Climeworks' patented filter.
 The geothermal power plant then heats up the filter using low-grade heat; this extracts pure carbon dioxide.
 The gases are then bound to water and sent 700 meters deep into the ground.
-When $CO_2$ reacts with basaltic bedrock, it forms a permanent solid mineral.
+When CO_2 reacts with basaltic bedrock, it forms a permanent solid mineral.
 Quartz reports that by burying the harmful greenhouse gases in rock, the odorless gas is prevented from being released for at least one million years.
 The process isn't exactly cheap, for instance.
-Climeworks estimates that it costs \$600 to extract just one ton of $CO_2$ from the air.
+Climeworks estimates that it costs \$600 to extract just one ton of CO_2 from the air.